LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 ----------------------

 .. method:: fail(msg::string)
-.. method:: fail(code::integer, msg::string)
+.. method: fail(code::integer, msg::string)
-.. method:: fail(code::integer, msg::string, stack::string)
+.. method:: fail(code::integer, msg::string, stack::string= ?)

    Halts execution and generates the specified error.
 Can be called with just an error message, an error code and an error message, or an error code, message,